-San Francisco Becomes First U.S. City to Mandate Paid Parental Leave
+San Francisco Becomes First U.S. City to Mandate Paid Parental Leave The unanimously approved law allows parents to receive their full salary for six weeks, beginning in 2017.

 San Francisco became the first U.S. city to mandate six weeks of fully paid parental leave, requiring employers to shoulder much of the cost and exceeding federal and state benefit rules for private-sector employees, a city supervisor said on Tuesday.